Geometric phase for Dirac Hamiltonian under gravitational fields in the non-relativistic regime: Geometric Phase

-To find the Berry phase, we construct parameter space with a Poinc\'are sphere choosing the vectors $\vec{B}^{kerr}_g$ and $\vec{B}^{sch}_g$ for the Kerr and Schwarzschild geometries respectively, just like the case of Dirac particle traveling in a magnetic field.
-Henceforth, we write these two effective gravitational interaction terms $\vec{B}^{kerr}_g$ and $\vec{B}^{sch}_g$ as $\vec{B}_g$ in general.
+To find the geometric phase, we construct parameter space with a Poincar\'e sphere choosing the vectors $\vec{B}^{kerr}_g$ and $\vec{B}^{sch}_g$ for the Kerr and Schwarzschild geometries respectively, just like the case of Dirac particle traveling in a magnetic field.
+Henceforth, we write these two effective gravitational interaction terms $\vec{B}^{kerr}_g$ and $\vec{B}^{sch}_g$ as $\vec{B}$ in general.

 Therefore, we can write the interaction term between particle's spin and background spacetime curvature of the Hamiltonian from equations (\ref{Hamil_NR_Kerr2}) and (\ref{Hamil_NR_Sch1}) as

 We expand this matrix in a $2 \times 2$ form as